francoabaroa/francoabaroa/README.md

 # 👋 Hi, I'm franco

 I'm a software developer who loves tinkering with new and exciting technologies.
-I love working with Typescript (Node), Ruby (Rails), Python, React and SQL DB's.
+I love working with Typescript (Node), Ruby (Rails), Python, Go, React and SQL DB's.

 ## 🚧 I’m currently tinkering with ...

 - LLMs
 - Vector DBs
-- Go
 - Rust

 ## 💬 Ask me about ...